 NOTICE: CROWNINGSHIELD CONSERVATION AREA IS CLOSED UNTIL FURTHER NOTICE

-The Franklin Land Trust (FLT) purchased the 82-acre Crowningshield Farm in March of 2015, and added the Desmond property in June of 2016, creating the Crowningshield Conservation Area.
-The land is located on West Branch Road in Heath just south of the 1,800-acre H.O.
+The Franklin Land Trust (FLT) purchased the 82-acre Crowningshield Farm in March of 2015, added the Desmond property in June of 2016, and the Gudell property in June of 2020 creating the Crowningshield Conservation Area.
+This 250 acres property is located on West Branch Road in Heath just south of the 1,800-acre H.O.
 Cook State Forest and abutting the 120-acre Coe Agricultural Preservation Restriction (APR) held by FLT.
 The property contains over 1 mile of frontage along the West Branch of the North River.
 The Crowningshield Conservation Area is a classic hill-town dairy farm abandoned since about 2005 and consisting of roughly 11.5 acres of overgrown pasture, 3.5 acres of productive hayfield, early successional upland and wetland, and 60 acres of northern hardwood forest interspersed with healthy stands of eastern hemlock and red spruce of northern aspect.
 The West Branch and its tributaries are state-listed coldwater fishery resources, home to native brook trout whose habitat is declining.

 The property has been acquired and conserved through the generous support of Franklin Land Trust’s members, the MA-RI Interstate Council of Trout Unlimited, the MA Department of Fish and Game and Fields Pond Foundation.
 It is managed in partnership with these and other organizations such as National and local chapters of Trout Unlimited, the Deerfield River Watershed Association and the Franklin Regional Council of Governments.
 Funding for stewardship, conservation outreach and habitat management has been provided by MA Department of Fish and game, the Wildlife Conservation Society and MA Department of Environmental Protection.